packit/packit.dev/content/docs/guide.md

 ### GitLab

 GitLab support is mainly experimental and is influenced by the presence of CentOS Stream source-git workflow.
-**We do not verify** the functionality of the GitLab support on the day-to-day basis as we do with the GitHub App.
+**We do not verify** the functionality of the GitLab support on a day-to-day basis as we do with the GitHub App.

 #### How to set up Packit on GitLab